premedgenie/documents/Privacy_Policy_DailyBody.md

 # Privacy Policy

-This policy applies to all information collected or submitted on the Daily Body app for iPhone and any other devices and platforms.
+This policy applies to all information collected or submitted on the Medical Daily app for iPhone and any other devices and platforms.

 # Technical basics